HBocaccio/On-the-application-of-Visibility-Graphs-in-the-Spectral-Domain-for-Speaker-Recognition/README.md

 ## Data

-The dataset consists of audio recordings from 7 male Spanish-speaking participants, with ages in the range of (37.86 ± 5.15) years.
+The dataset consists of audio recordings from 7 male Spanish-speaking adult participants, with ages in the range of (37.86 ± 5.15) years.
 The recordings contain isolated vocalizations of the five Spanish vowels, with each vowel repeated for at least 30 seconds.
 The audio files were preprocessed (mono, WAV, 11025 Hz) and segmented into 890 clean audio chunks.

 ## Preprocessing